netpoetica/dotvim/README.md

 Note: install script will create a ~/.vim/swaps and ~/.vim/backups dir (if they dont exist) in order to keep swap files centralized.

 Note: after adding any new pathogen plugins, be sure to run :Helptags to generate help docs.
-See: http://usevim.com/2012/12/21/vim-101-help-tags/
+See: http://usevim.com/2012/12/21/vim-101-help-tags

+Additionally, you can add `ignore = dirty` to individual modules who have helptags generated.

 Additional Deps